awsdocs/amazon-personalize-developer-guide/doc_source/API_DatasetImportJob.md

  ** lastUpdatedDateTime **   <a name="personalize-Type-DatasetImportJob-lastUpdatedDateTime"></a>
 The date and time \(in Unix time\) the dataset was last updated\.
 Type: Timestamp
 Required: No

+ ** publishAttributionMetricsToS3 **   <a name="personalize-Type-DatasetImportJob-publishAttributionMetricsToS3"></a>
+Whether the job publishes metrics to Amazon S3 for a metric attribution\.
+Type: Boolean
+Required: No

  ** roleArn **   <a name="personalize-Type-DatasetImportJob-roleArn"></a>